felf/taglines/README.md

 <b>Tagline</b>
 Use this menu to enter new taglines or edit or delete existing ones.
-Each tagline carries has a number of optional information:
+Each tagline carries a number of optional information:
 * source: a simple text in which you can describe where the tagline is from,
 * author: who dunnit,
 * date: when the tagline came into existence originally,
-* the date at which you add the tagline to the database.
-This one is read-only.
+* the date at which you add the tagline to the database (read-only item),
-And then of course there is the actual text.
+* and then of course there is the actual text.
 You can enter it in several languages, identified by the langauge ISO code (en, de, fr, ja, etc).

 When entering many taglines in a row, the user may often need to change the